raviqqe/enable-homebrew/README.md

-# enable-homebrew-action
+# `enable-homebrew` GitHub Action

-GitHub Action to enable Homebrew.
+GitHub Action to enable Homebrew in Ubuntu virutal environments.

+This is a temporary mitigation for https://github.com/actions/runner-images/issues/6283.

 ## License